×

 When we asked people living in Otavalo what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Otavalo is a unique blend of traditional and modern living.
 The city is known for its vibrant indigenous culture, which is reflected in its bustling markets, colorful textiles, and local cuisine.
 Expats often find themselves immersed in this rich cultural tapestry, learning Spanish and even some indigenous languages.
 The cost of living in Otavalo is relatively low compared to many Western countries, making it an attractive destination for digital nomads.
 Accommodation, food, and transportation are all quite affordable.
 The city also offers a range of housing options, from modern apartments to traditional houses.
 Despite its small size, Otavalo has a good infrastructure, with reliable internet and electricity, which is crucial for digital nomads.
 There are also several coworking spaces and cafes that cater to the digital nomad community.
 The city is surrounded by stunning natural beauty, including mountains, lakes, and waterfalls, providing plenty of opportunities for outdoor activities.
 Hiking, horseback riding, and exploring the local flora and fauna are popular pastimes.
 The local people in Otavalo are known for their warmth and hospitality, making expats feel welcome and at home.
 There is also a small but growing expat community, providing opportunities for socializing and networking.
 However, life in Otavalo also comes with challenges.
 The pace of life is slower than in many Western countries, which can take some getting used to.
 Also, while English is spoken in some places, Spanish is the dominant language, and not knowing it can be a barrier.
-Overall, life for expats and digital nomads in Otavalo offers a unique opportunity to experience a different culture, enjoy a lower cost of living, and work in a beautiful natural setting," explained one expat living in Otavalo, Ecuador.
+Overall, life for expats and digital nomads in Otavalo offers a unique opportunity to experience a different culture, enjoy a lower cost of living, and work in a beautiful natural setting," said one expat in Otavalo.

 What do expats in Otavalo appreciate most about the local culture?

 "Expats in Otavalo, appreciate the rich indigenous culture that is deeply rooted in the city.
 They admire the local Otavaleños, known for their weaving and textile skills, producing some of the finest handmade crafts in the country.
 The vibrant, bustling markets, particularly the famous Saturday market, are a highlight for many, offering a wide array of traditional goods and food.
 Expats also appreciate the warm and welcoming nature of the local people, who are always willing to share their traditions and customs.
 The sense of community in Otavalo is strong, and expats often feel a sense of belonging and acceptance.
 The local cuisine is another aspect that expats enjoy, with traditional dishes like cuy (guinea pig), llapingachos (stuffed potato patties), and locro de papa (potato soup) being favorites.
 The fresh produce available at the local markets is also a big plus for those who enjoy cooking.
 The beautiful natural surroundings, including the stunning Lake San Pablo and the nearby Peguche Waterfall, are also greatly appreciated by expats living in Otavalo.
 The city's location in the Andean highlands provides plenty of opportunities for outdoor activities like hiking and bird watching.
 Finally, expats appreciate the slower pace of life in Otavalo, which provides a welcome contrast to the hustle and bustle of city living.
-The emphasis on family and community, the respect for nature, and the preservation of traditional ways of life are all aspects of the local culture that expats in Otavalo find particularly appealing," explained one expat living in Otavalo, Ecuador.
+The emphasis on family and community, the respect for nature, and the preservation of traditional ways of life are all aspects of the local culture that expats in Otavalo find particularly appealing," remarked one expat who made the move to Otavalo.

 What do expats find most challenging?